TouseefX/libadrenotools/README.md

 just start the libary by adding a code to the application class On Created or attach contex base part

 but if the application does not have these you need to tell a dev to do it for you

+but games can have anti tamping like roblox is it possible but impossible